Trail cameras have made tracking movements of games a no-brainer for the hunters. It’s an essential gear of hunters for scouting.

 So, you don’t have to worry about missing any slightest detail with this camera.
 The 24MP camera clicks sharp images and 1296P videos of 20 frames per second.

 The video is available in convenient MP4 format.
-Another brilliant feature of this trail camera is the Sony Starvis Super Low Light sensor that can click colourful images in very low-light and high-quality night version images in no light.
+Another brilliant feature of this trail camera is the Sony Starvis Super Low Light sensor that can click colorful images in very low-light and high-quality night version images in no light.

 The 36 no-glow IR LED lights to click no-blur clear night pictures within 100 ft.
 And the detection distance of the cameras is 82 feet.